-- LB1508 OS40- Review the taxonomic error (Liljeborgia kinahani).
+LB1508 OS40- Review the taxonomic error (Liljeborgia kinahani).

 Reprocess residues for associated samples.

 Submit revised data (associated samples) for the selection of an additional sample for audit (residue resort audit only) via an external auditor.
 Remedial action effectiveness audit is available free of charge from Unicomarine.

-Remedial Action - status unknown. - LB1525 OS39- Reprocess sample residues for associated samples.
-Supply remedial action revised data matrix for the random selection of one sample for external audit (faunal extraction efficiency only.
-Remedial Action - status unknown.
+LB1525 OS39- Reprocess sample residues for associated samples.

+Supply remedial action revised data matrix for the random selection of one sample for external audit (faunal extraction efficiency only).